-I bought the Godox AD200 (also known as the Flashpoint eVOLV 200 TTL Pocket Flash) TTL Flash to primarily help with interior and product photography.
+I bought the Godox AD200 (also known as the Flashpoint eVOLV 200 TTL Pocket Flash) TTL Flash primarily for interior and product photography but this is a general review.
 The Flashpoint eVOLV 200 TTL Pocket Flash is the exact same unit with the same features and works with the same transmitters–the only difference is the branding.
 The Godox AD200 has been on the market for over a year now but I haven’t seen many reviews of the Godox H200R flash head–it is a more modern accessory.

 I already own the Godox TT600S and Godox TT685S speedlights along with the Godox X1TS transmitter, so I know what to expect from this company.
 Personally I think they are doing wonders in the flash photography world as they are bringing affordable, usable wireless flashes to the market.
 Wireless technology has been around for several decades but flash camera manufacturers were quite slow to react, I believe.
-It is for this reason it is nice when the China make affordable products and push the market into a more modern direction.
+For this reason, it’s nice when the Chinese make affordable products and push the market into a more modern direction.

-Regardless of skill at any particular hobby, I’m someone who generally prefers to save up and get what I truly like rather than buy cheaper items I won’t be unhappy with.
-It can be a bit of a bad habit.
-The Godox AD200 doesn’t have much in the way of competition.
+Regardless of skill at any particular hobby, I prefer to save up and get something of high quality, and something what I truly like rather than buy cheaper items I won’t be happy with.
+Godox doesn’t scream a premium brand but the Godox AD200 simply doesn’t have much in the way of competition.
 The Profoto B10 is arguably its direct competitor but the price is extortionate and it’s heavier.
 In my opinion, you are far better to buy an AD200, some speed lights and the Godox AD400 Pro rather than a single Profoto B10, if you don’t own much flash equipment.
-If you do own a lot of flash equipment, Godox is reaching a point where you should seriously consider what they have to offer.
-It’s one thing to make claims about Profoto’s build quality, but I suggest you ask yourself three questions.
-1) Are you simply repeating what you’ve read?
-2) Have you actually dissasembled the units and found their build quality to be better 3) How much will it cost to get repaired?
+If you own a lot of flash equipment, Godox is reaching a point where you should seriously think about what they have to offer and perhaps consider switching.
+It’s one thing to make claims about Profoto’s build quality or light output, but it’s another to measure it objectively.
+I asked myself three questions: 1) Am I simply believing or repeating what I’ve read?
+2) Have I actually disassembled the units and found their build quality to be better 3) How much would it cost to get repaired?
 Replacing the capacitors of a D1 250 might be as expensive as a new Godox AD200 for example.

 I bought a Profoto B1 and I thought it was extremely over-rated.
 It was incredibly heavy and large, wasn’t as well made as the internet lead me to believe and the transmitter was utterly appalling for the money.
-When a company starts ripping you off on a few things, for example charging 10x what they should be charging for barn doors, it’s hard to trust they won’t rip you off on everything.
-They’ve had problems with the flash tubes of the D1, the motors of the A1, colour consistency with the B2, etc. At this point, you might be thinking I’m a Profoto hater.
+When a company starts ripping you off on a few things, for example barn doors at 100x the cost of the manufacturing cost, it’s hard to trust they won’t rip you off on everything else as well.
+Profoto had problems with the flash tubes of the D1, the motors of the A1, colour consistency with the B2, etc. At this point, you might be thinking I’m a Profoto hater.
 I’m really not.
 Every company runs into problems with its products, if they make a lot of products.
-However, it seems to me like the amount of failures aren’t vastly different.
+However, it seems to me like the amount of failures I read about on forums aren’t vastly different in numbers, yet I wouldn’t be surprised if Godox sells considerably more units than Profoto.
 I’m sure the customer service is better but given how fast Amazon are to deal with returns, it’s hard to make an argument here–at least if you live in the UK.
 Needless to say I returned the Profoto B1 and bought into Godox instead.